-For individuals in the United States, the landscape of penalties for not having healthcare coverage has shifted significantly since the inception of the Affordable Care Act (ACA).
+For individuals in the U.S., the penalties for not having health insurance have changed a lot since the Affordable Care Act (ACA) was passed.
 As of 2024, there is no federal penalty for not having health insurance, often called the "individual mandate penalty."
-This change was enacted at the federal level with the Tax Cuts and Jobs Act of 2017, which zeroed out the penalty amount starting in 2019.
-However, this is not the complete picture, as state-level mandates, financial risks from being uninsured, and the broader context of health-to-wealth systems like WellthCare create a more nuanced reality.
+This change came from the Tax Cuts and Jobs Act of 2017, which zeroed out the penalty starting in 2019.
+But that's not the whole story.
+State-level mandates, the real financial risks of being uninsured, and newer systems like WellthCare that link health to wealth mean there's more to consider.

 The ACA's individual mandate required most Americans to have qualifying health coverage or pay a penalty when filing federal taxes.
 The penalty was calculated one of two ways: a percentage of your household income (2.5% in 2018) or a flat fee per person ($695 per adult in 2018), whichever was higher.
-This was designed to incentivize broad participation in the insurance market to keep premiums stable.
-While the mandate's requirement technically still exists in law, the penalty amount was reduced to $0, effectively eliminating the federal financial consequence for being uninsured.
+This was designed to incentivize broad participation in the insurance market and keep premiums stable.
+While the mandate's requirement technically still exists in law, the penalty amount was reduced to $0.
+So the federal financial consequence?
+Gone.

 State-Level Individual Mandates

 Several states have enacted their own individual mandates with associated penalties.
-If you reside in one of these states, you may face a state tax penalty for lacking coverage that meets state-specific standards.
+If you live in one of these states, you could face a state tax penalty for lacking coverage that meets state-specific standards.
 As of now, these states include:

 - California